Technology Available for Loan

 Students will be contacted via email or phone regarding course postponement or cancellation.
 Contact firstname.lastname@example.org or leave a message at 443.412.2376.

 The Higher Education Emergency Relief Fund II (HEERF II) is authorized by the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Public Law 116-260, signed into law by President Donald J. Trump on Dec.
 27, 2020.
-On January 19, 2021, Harford Community College received $1,171,832.00 to award as student grants and will begin disbursing them in the spring 2021 semester.
-Please see the frequently asked questions and answers section for more details.
+On January 19, 2021, Harford Community College received $1,171,832.00 to award to students.
+CRRSAA Grants were issued during the Spring and Summer 2021 semesters and remaining funds will be included in the remaining HEERF student emergency grants distribution under the American Rescue Plan (ARP).